 There is a big chance that a victim who has to tell her story in front of men does not feel at ease here.
 This procedure can even aggravate the trauma.

 The current policy of the organization of Jehovah's Witnesses is seriously inadequate with regard to sexual abuse.
 Everything seems to be aimed at protecting the organization and acting according to the rules, while too few precautionary measures are taken to protect children or prevent further trauma.

-Good policies regarding situations of sexual abuse should be the focus of the child or victim.
-Children should be protected against possible perpetrators and as victims they should be central to the care and assistance that is provided.
+Good policy regarding situations of sexual abuse should put the child or victim first.
+Children should be protected from potential perpetrators and, as victims, should be at the center of the care and assistance provided.